 Erica H. Adams

-Recent watercolors use the language of abstraction in response to the pandemic, quarantine and social upheaval.
-As a postmodern artist invested in narratives, Adams revisited the Modernist language of abstraction, a private world and a visual music open to multiple interpretations.
+Recent solo exhibition of watercolors (2020-22) Spirit in the Dark was reviewed by ArtScope (2023): Adams used the language of abstraction in response to the pandemic, quarantine and social upheaval.
+A postmodern artist invested in narratives, Adams revisited the Modernist language of abstraction, a private world and a visual music open to multiple interpretations.

-Press includes ARTSY (2021), an interview in Oudeis (2015) about use of technology in art and an article about her work as an artist-activist in Berkshire Fine Arts (2020).
-Reviews include: Boston Globe, New York Times, Art Scope, Art in New England and After Image.
+Press includes ARTSY (2021), ArtScope review (2023) of Adams’ solo exhibition, an interview in Oudeis (2015) about use of technology in art and an article about her work as an artist-activist in Berkshire Fine Arts (2020).
+Reviews include: The Boston Globe, New York Times, ArtScope, Art New England and After Image.